Robert Barton: Interview

 In 1969, RTÉ Television interviewed Barton, alongside Ernest Blythe and James Ryan, about the 1918 general election.

 Glendalough House

 Glendalough House, run by Barton for over 70 years until his death, is still considered one of Ireland's most notable properties, alongside nearby Powerscourt Estate.
 The house was the center of numerous political meetings and gatherings from 1910 to 1922.
-It's also been featured as a location in many large Hollywood films including Excalibur, Saving Private Ryan and Braveheart.
+It's also been featured as a location in many large Hollywood films including Saving Private Ryan and Braveheart.

 Barton's grandfather Thomas Johnston Barton, who acquired Glendalough House in 1838, was a younger son of Hugh Barton, owner of the Langoa Barton and Léoville Barton vineyards in France and co-founder of the Bordeaux wine house of Barton & Guestier.
-The vineyards are now owned by Lilian Barton, a descendant of Hugh Barton’s eldest son, and she and her husband Michel Sartorius added Château Mauvesin Barton to these domaines in 2011.
+The vineyards are now owned by Lilian Barton, a descendant of Hugh Barton's eldest son, and she and her husband Michel Sartorius added Château Mauvesin Barton to these domaines in 2011.